Celebrating Decorative Arts & Design! Célébrons les arts décoratifs et du design !

 Sunday, March 1, 2026, 3:00PM via Zoom.

 From the Centennial symbol to the CBC ‘gem’ logo, Canada’s visual identity was forged during a period of optimism, experimentation, and modernist influence.
-Blair Thomson, founder of Canada Modern, guides you through the artefacts, designers, and creative ideas that defined mid-century Canada.
-Along the way, he shares insights from archival research, personal discoveries, and his work on the Design Canada documentary.
+Blair Thomson, founder of Canada Modern, will guide you through the artefacts, designers, and creative ideas that defined mid-century Canada.
+Along the way, he will share insights from archival research, personal discoveries, and his work on the Design Canada documentary.
 Attendees will gain a new appreciation for the role of design in shaping both national culture and everyday experience, and why this philosophy still resonates today.

 READ MORE